py2ai/py2ai.github.io/_posts/2026-04-16-GenericAgent-Self-Evolving-AI-Agent.md

 ---
 layout: post
-title: "GenericAgent: Self-Evolving AI Agent with Skill Tree Growth"
+title: "GenericAgent: Self-Evolving AI Agent That Grows Its Own Skill Tree"
-description: "Explore GenericAgent, a self-evolving AI agent that grows its skill tree from a 3.3K-line seed, achieving full system control with 6x less code than traditional approaches."
+description: "GenericAgent is a self-evolving AI agent that grows its skill tree from a 3.3K-line seed, achieving full system control with 6x less code than traditional agents.
+Learn how GenericAgent bootstraps new skills autonomously and reaches full system control."
 date: 2026-04-16
 header-img: "img/post-bg.jpg"
 permalink: /GenericAgent-Self-Evolving-AI-Agent/